-At the beginning of 2016 in the media area, the successful launch of the mobile media platform 'oksusu,' which combines 'B tv mobile' and 'hoppin,' was based upon increased cable IPTV subscribers and the growth of paid content revenue in 2015.
-SK Telecom is continuously endeavoring to build a next-generation media platform delivery environment, as demonstrated by the 360° virtual reality service centered on 'oksusu,' release of exclusive content and the introduction of ultra-low delay broadcasting technology that reduces the real-time broadcast transmission speed up to three seconds.
+At the beginning of 2016 in the media area, the successful launch of the mobile media platform 'oksusu,' which combines 'B tv mobile' and 'hoppin,' was based upon increased wired IPTV subscribers and the growth of paid content revenue in 2015.
+SK Telecom is continuously endeavoring to build a next-generation media platform delivery environment, as demonstrated transmission speed up to three seconds.